Preliminary Guide to the John H. Hallowell Papers, 1942 - 1981

 - Durden, Robert F. Lasting Legacy to the Carolinas: the Duke Endowment, 1924-1994 (Perkins Library, Duke University.)

-[Identification of item], John H. Hallowell Papers, University Archives, Duke University.
+[Identification of item], John H. Hallowell Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The John H. Hallowell Papers were received by the University Archives as a transfer in 1982-1990.